saltukalakus/idiomatic-rust-snippets/src/patterns/behavioral/mediator.md

 ### Mediator Pattern

-The mediator pattern is a behavioral design pattern that defines an object that encapsulates how a set of objects interact.
-This pattern promotes loose coupling by keeping objects from referring to each other explicitly and allows their interaction to be varied independently.
-The pattern centralizes the control logic that would otherwise be distributed among several objects.
+The mediator centralizes complex communications between objects.
+Instead of objects referring to each other directly, they communicate through a mediator.

+**Benefits**:
+- Reduces coupling between components
+- Centralizes interaction logic in one place
+- Components can be reused independently
+- Easy to understand object interactions

 ```rust
 {{#include mediator/src/main.rs}}
 ```

-`ConcreteMediator` coordinates the interactions between `Component1` and `Component2`.
-Each component notifies the mediator when an event occurs, and the mediator decides how to handle the event and which components to notify.
+**Key Points**:
+- The example shows `Component1` and `Component2` communicating through `ConcreteMediator`
+- Each component holds `Arc<Mutex<ConcreteMediator>>` reference to the mediator
+- When `Component1` calls `operation_a()`, it notifies mediator which then updates `Component2`
+- When `Component2` calls `operation_b()`, mediator handles it and updates `Component1`
+- Components never directly reference each other - all communication flows through mediator

+**When to Use**:
+- Complex communication between multiple objects
+- Objects are tightly coupled and hard to reuse
+- UI components that interact (dialogs, forms)
+- Chat systems, air traffic control, or coordination logic